 You can find the history of Microsoft mapping here.

 Microsoft MapPoint software includes detailed geographic coverage for the United States, Canada, and Mexico (no address find).
 Mapping coverage outside of those regions is limited to political boundaries and populated places.
 MapPoint NA includes more than 200 demographic and consumer profile variables in the United States from data supplied by Applied Geographic Solutions, Inc. (AGS).
 Microsoft provides an additional 45 country-level variables around the world.
 Currently MapPoint software does not include Canadian variables.

-Microsoft MapPoint 2011 Europe provides detailed street-level mapping and address-find capability for Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
+Microsoft MapPoint 2013 Europe provided detailed street-level mapping and address-find capability for Austria, Belgium, Denmark, Finland, France, Germany, Greece, Italy, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
 In addition, MapPoint Europe provides some street-level coverage, but does not support address find, for Andorra, Bulgaria, Croatia, the Czech Republic, Estonia, Guernsey, Hungary, Ireland, the Isle of Man, Jersey, Latvia, Liechtenstein, Lithuania, Monaco, Poland, Romania, San Marino, Slovakia, Slovenia, and Vatican City.
-MapPoint 2013 Europe is scheduled to ship in the fall of 2012.

 Change your monitor resolution to the maximum supported setting.
 On the MapPoint Standard Toolbar, click File, and then click Save as Web Page.
 Increase the Map Size pixels setting to 3500 x 3500 (the maximum supported size).
 Save the file.